 Solid waste disposal and recycling services for the City of Desert Hot Springs are provided by Desert Valley Disposal (DVD).
 Commercial waste and recycling collected from the proposed Project will be hauled to the Edom Hill Transfer Station.
 Waste from this transfer station is then sent to a permitted landfill or recycling facility outside of the Coachella Valley.
 These include Badlands Disposal Site, El Sobrante Sanitary Landfill and Lamb Canyon Disposal Site.
 CalRecycle data indicates that these landfills have 40-50% of their remaining estimated capacity.
-Additionally, solid waste generated by a medical marijuana Cultivation and processing facility would be minimal.
+Additionally, solid waste generated by a medical marijuana Cultivation facility would be minimal.
 Less than significant impacts to solid waste are expected.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Mitigation Measures: None Comply with federal, state, and loca statutes and regulations related to solid waste? $\boxtimes$ g)
+g) Comply with federal, state, and local statutes and regulations related to solid waste?